vladaad/discordcompressor/README.md

 ## Usage
 `discordcompressor <arguments> <input video(s)>`
+ * `-o filename` - Sets the output filename, extension is automatically added
  * `-focus string` - Sets the focus - for example, "framerate" or "resolution" (configured in settings.json)
  * `-mixaudio` - Mixes all audio tracks into one
  * `-normalize` - Normalizes audio volume